Stencyl/stencylpedia/chapter-12/google-play.md

 ![stencyl-google-play-events](http://static.stencyl.com/pedia2/ch12/google-play-events.png)

-Unfortunately, no events exist at this time.
+Unfortunately, no events exist at this time, so you must manually check for success/failure using this block.
 What we recommend doing is checking for success or failure every few seconds, as shown in the following example.

 ![stencyl-google-play-example](http://static.stencyl.com/pedia2/ch12/google-play-example.png)